 - Reduce the heat, cover and simmer for 25-30 mins until the vegetables are tender.

-- Stir in the baked beans and a generous splash of Worcestershire sauce.
+- Stir in the baked beans and a generous splash or two of Worcestershire sauce.
 Heat through.

 - Taste and season if necessary.